ArghyaChatterjee/image-inspector/README.md

      ```
    - The exported `.conf` or `.yaml` file contains extrinsics.

+### What's the difference between a camera frame and an optical frame
+In ROS, the traditional frame convention is x forward, y left and z up.
+For depth images and pointclouds, z needs to be forward frame and the traditional ros convention doesn't support.
+So, that's why you will see the optical frames are rotated than normal camera frame is ros2.

 ### **Camera Info Topic and its Role**

 The **camera info topic** (e.g., `/zed/zed_node/left/camera_info`) provides essential calibration parameters for a camera, including: